cloudera/hue/docs/sdk/sdk.md

         calculator           0.1     /Users/philip/src/hue/calculator

 <div class="note">
-If you'd like to customize the build process, you can create your own `Makefile` which includes `app.mk`.
-Please see `desktop/apps/beeswax/Makefile` for an example.
+If you'd like to customize the build process, you can modify (or even complete rewrite) your own `Makefile`, as long as it supports the set of required targets.
+Please see `Makefile.sdk` for the required targets and their semantics.
 </div>

 Congrats, you've added a new app!